Date: 14 January 2014. Pelican Visits Algae.

 I enjoy watching the wildlife that

 surrounds the waterfront.
 It interests me.
-Perhaps that's why I so enjoy life afloat.
+Perhaps that is why I so enjoy life afloat.

 There